14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 167/169 Broadway, Newmarket

 There’s a bar at this theatre, and you can drink in your seat.
-We mean, they also play amazing documentary films year-round, host special showcases and talks as well as host small film festivals, but ultimately, the Rialto Cinema in Newmarket is a great place to get a glass of wine or a cocktail before being visually educated.
+They also play amazing documentary films year-round, host special showcases and talks, and host small film festivals, but ultimately, the Rialto Cinema in Newmarket is a great place to get a glass of wine or a cocktail before being visually educated.

 There are also great dining options nearby, including our favourite, the Heizo Tepenyaki restaurant across the road.
 With seven screens showing some blockbuster films they also have a range of art and film festival movies, though the movie theatre itself could do with a refresh.